How do I fix audio feedback (echo, static) during my session?

 If there is echo, static, feedback, or any other unwanted noise on the audio connection during the webinar, there are several common issues that could be causing it.
 Audio feedback is most often caused by an improper placement of hardware or a misconfiguration of software settings.

-I'm connected to Computer audio mode.
+I'm connected to computer audio.

 - Make sure you have Computer audio mode selected in GoTo Webinar.
 If you want to connect with your computer mic and speakers, then you need to make sure GoTo Webinar is set to the right mode.
 See Connect to Audio using the Internet (Mic and Speakers) to learn how to select Computer audio.